tumaer/SciML/lecture/svm.md

 where $k_i = K(x^{(i)},x)$ are the components of K.

-> The *kernel trick* refers to this formulation of the learning problem, which relies on computing the kernel similarities between pairs of input points $x$ and $x'$, instead of computing $\varphi(x)$ explicitly.
+> The *kernel trick* refers to this formulation of the learning problem, which relies on computing the kernel similarities between a pair of input points $x$ and $x'$, instead of computing $\varphi(x)$ explicitly.

 > The term *Support Vector Machine* typically refers to a margin classifier using the kernel formulation.

-Now, let's do some bookkeeping using the number of data points $M$ and dimension of the input data $N$.
+Now, let's do some bookkeeping using the number of data points $M$ and the dimension of the input data $N$.

 $$\underbrace{a}_{M}=\underbrace{(K-\lambda I )^{-1}}_{M \times M} \underbrace{y}_{M}.$$ (ridge_reg_dual_sol_a_dimensions)